Bhushan148/Retail-Loan-Portfolio-Customer-Compliance-Analytics/README.md

 Open Power BI Desktop and connect to the PostgreSQL business tables.

 ### Step 5
-Create the semantic model, relationships, DAX measures, and report visuals.
+Create the semantic model, build the Power BI date table, define relationships, develop DAX measures, and design the report visuals.

 ### Step 6
 Design the report using the vertical layout of **1080 × 4800**.